 Through bonds, a client will receive a project that meets the contract parameters and does not include problems that a client will simply have to deal with or pay extra to have fixed.
 If these types of problems arise, the guarantor is obligated to compensate the client based on the terms of the bond.
 As a result, even if the job itself is not satisfactory, their client will have compensation that can be used to fix problems using another contractor.
 Most often, these bonds are used in public and state construction projects.
 However, they can be used in private construction projects, as well.
 This is less likely to occur.
 This kind of surety is not used for the contractor’s company, such as to make improvements or expand operations.
 Bonds are specifically used as a way to ensure that the contractor fulfills the contractual obligations established with the involved client.

 Another purpose for this kind of surety is to provide credibility of contractors to their clients.
-That is, if a contractor is bonded, a client will know that a contractor is making assurances that the work is guaranteed to meet satisfaction.
+That is, if a contractor is bonded, a client will know that a contractor is making assurances that all work is guaranteed to meet satisfaction.
 Many individuals and agencies specifically seek out bonded contractors for this reason.
 Within this context, bonding is not only a protection for the parties involved but a way to strengthen the credibility of a contractor.

 The Associated Costs: